gpi-it/Arduino_NFC_Uno/README.md

 # Arduino_NFC_Uno
-Proof on concept for Arduino NFC system
+Proof of concept for Arduino NFC system

 scans for tags and returns their ID number, if tag matchs number stored will activate the motor for one second.